How Much Help Do You Really Need With Your Taxes?

 The Plan: You’ll likely be filing a 1040 form, plus some other forms—including, perhaps, a schedule E form (if you rent out property or you’re a company shareholder or partner).
 You can still keep the price very low if you’re comfortable with online filing—perhaps with some live on-demand help—or you can hire a specific person for filing.
 Your options include:

 - Some tax software companies offer self-employed filing services for small business owners.
-H&R Block’s costs $74.99, and TurboTax’s $89.99.
+H&R Block’s costs $104.99, and TurboTax’s $120.
 The latter also offers TurboTax Live, a new service for one-way video chatting with a tax prep expert or registered agent.
-(It costs $149.99 and includes all the features offered in TurboTax Self-Employed.)
-Users can either rely on available experts for supplemental questions or have an expert prepare a return on their behalf.
+(It costs $200 and includes all the features offered in TurboTax Self-Employed.)

 - A tax prep service like H&R Block is a viable option when you’d like to plan for next year and look at how new tax legislation could come into play (for example, are you looking for the highest possible take-home pay, or would you rather have a large refund?)
 They specialize in looking at how your tax situation changed this year and how that might affect you next year, says Lynn Ebel, a tax attorney with the Tax Institute at H&R Block.
 The company offers free options for federal returns, and outside of that, price varies based on individual and forms required, averaging around $220.